 Samsung Galaxy Note 20 vs Galaxy Note 10 series: Worth the upgrade?

-Things aren’t quite as clear cut with the regular Galaxy Note 20, which doesn’t stack up particularly well against the still-great Galaxy Note 10 Plus.
+Things aren’t quite as clear-cut with the regular Galaxy Note 20, which doesn’t stack up particularly well against the still-great Galaxy Note 10 Plus.
 In our long-term review, we concluded that the Note 10 Plus, even if you go for the non-5G model, is still a fantastic phone a year on.
-If you shop or have a phone to trade-in, you can easily track down a Note 10 Plus for around $999 and aside from the processor, there’s plenty the Note 10 Plus can do that outshines the standard Note 20 for the same price.
+You can easily track down a Note 10 Plus for around $669 and aside from the processor, there’s plenty the Note 10 Plus can do that outshines the standard Note 20 for the same price.

 The Note 20 Ultra is a big upgrade over the Note 10 series, but it's not so clear cut with the regular Note 20.

 So, if you’re rocking the Galaxy Note 10 or Note 10 Plus right now and looking for a new productivity driver, the Galaxy Note 20 Ultra is undoubtedly worth the upgrade.
 But if you’re happy with the performance of your 2019 Note flagship and don’t care for faster displays or higher resolution cameras, you could probably get another few months out of it before you need to upgrade.
-Likewise, you may want to hold out for reviews of the regular Note 20 before spending your cash.
+We also expect prices of the Note 20 series to fall further making it all the more worth it since there won’t be a new Note phone in 2021.

-So that was our early look at the Samsung Galaxy Note 20 vs the Galaxy Note 10 series.
-We’ll update this article once we’ve had more hands-on time with the two new Galaxy Note phones.
-Until then, let us know if you’re considering upgrading from a Galaxy Note 10 series device to a Galaxy Note 20 or Note 20 Ultra by taking our quick poll below.
+So that was a look at the Samsung Galaxy Note 20 vs the Galaxy Note 10 series.
+Let us know if you’re considering upgrading from a Galaxy Note 10 series device to a Galaxy Note 20 or Note 20 Ultra by taking our quick poll below.